-This week’s question comes from Megan H., a real estate investor out of Texas who owns property here in metropolitan Detroit.
+This question comes from Megan H., a real estate investor out of Texas who owns property here in metropolitan Detroit.
 She writes in to say that she is selling her property in Waterford, Michigan.
 Megan and the buyer are under a purchase agreement and are scheduled to close on the transaction later this month.
 However, the buyer has informed Megan that they will not be closing because the buyer is concerned about an issue with the roof.
 According to Megan, her buyer raised this concern long after the buyer had inspected the property and had waived their inspection contingency.
 The buyer is now bringing it up days before the scheduled closing.

-Additionally, Megan says that the buyer agreed to take the property in “as is” condition.
+Additionally, Megan says that the buyer agreed to take the property in ‘as is’ condition.
 Finally, Megan says that there is still a title issue that she has to clear up before the closing.

 So based upon these facts, Megan wants to know what her rights are against the buyer if the buyer does not close as agreed in the contract.
 Really good question Megan.

 Generally speaking, when a party does not close on a purchase agreement, which is a legal contract, and there are no remaining contingencies for the parties to the agreement to close under the purchase agreement, then an action for specific performance can be brought against the non-closing or breaching party by the party who wishes to close.

-Courts can do this because in property law, real estate is considered unique and therefore money damages are not adequate to compensate the party who wishes to complete a purchase agreement, and obtain or sell a piece of property.
+Courts can do this because in property law, real estate is considered unique and therefore, money damages are not adequate to compensate the party who wishes to complete a purchase agreement, and obtain or sell a piece of property.

-So Megan, if your buyer does not want to close, and all of the contingencies—in this case, the home inspection contingency is waived, then you could file an action to compel the sale.
+So, Megan, if your buyer does not want to close, and all of the contingencies—in this case, the home inspection contingency is waived, then you could file an action to compel the sale.

 Megan’s question is a great illustration of how every transaction is different, and therefore the legal solutions will vary with each fact scenario.